collective/collective.rcse/README.rst

 This is project which aim to be a complete rewrite of cyn.in.

-RCSE is french acronyme for "Réseau Collaboritif et Social d'Entreprises" which means Social and Collaborative Network of Companies.
+RCSE is french acronyme for "Réseau Collaboratif et Social d'Entreprises" which means Social and Collaborative Network of Companies.

 Features